StIvesTabletop/stivestabletop.github.io/games/5min.md

 ---
-title: Games you can learn in 5 minutes
+title: Games You Can Learn in 5 Minutes
 ---

 # Braggart